Certifiable Lower Bounds of Wigner Negativity Volume and Non-Gaussian Entanglement with Conditional Displacement Gates: Conclusion

-An open question that remains is the relationship between $\mathcal{E}_C$ and the partial transpose negativity.
-While the former is a lower bound for the latter for the example states studied, this relies on a yet-unproven conjecture about $\mathcal{E}_{\operatorname{PPT}}$ for more general states.
-As the ECD witness is not a fidelity witness, usual techniques that relate entanglement witnesses with quantitative estimates of the partial transpose negativity give trivial lower bounds \cite{quantify-EW}.
+Another open question is the relationship between $\mathcal{E}_C$ and the partial transpose negativity.
+While the former is a lower bound for the latter for all example states, the conjecture about $\mathcal{E}_{\operatorname{PPT}}$ is still unproven for general states.
+As the CD witness is not a fidelity witness, usual techniques that relate entanglement witnesses with quantitative estimates of the partial transpose negativity give trivial lower bounds \cite{quantify-EW-1,quantify-EW-2}.

+Lastly, a possible future research direction is the extension of these results to the study of magic and mana in discrete Wigner functions \cite{magic}.
+While Theorem~\ref{thm:neg} should carry over naturally to define a lower bound of the discrete analog of Wigner negativity volume, Theorem~\ref{thm:ent} might pose some difficulty due to its dependence on collective modes.
+This is because collective modes in continuous variable systems are defined with a balanced beam splitter, but their discrete analog might not always exist, as beam splitters are only defined for specific transmissivities and dimensions in discrete variable systems \cite{discrete-beamsplitter}.